 The most common form of the passive in English is the short passive or agentless passive: a construction in which the agent (that is, the performer of an action) is not identified.
 Example: "Mistakes were made."
 (In a long passive, the object of the verb in an active sentence becomes the subject.)
-See the discussion of the passive gradient in Observations, below.
+See the discussion of the passive gradient in Examples and Observations, below.

 Though style guides often discourage use of the passive, the construction can be quite useful, especially when the performer of an action is unknown or unimportant.

 - Double Passive

 - Practice in Changing Verbs From Passive to Active: A Sentence-Revision Exercise

 - The President's Shocking Use of the Active Voice